Hulu: Disney full ownership (2023–present)

-On September 30, 2025, stockholders of FuboTV approved a planned merger of the company with Hulu + Live TV to form a larger company that will be controlled by Disney.
-The Fubo deal calls for Fubo to merge with Hulu + Live TV, a sister platform to the Hulu streaming app, with Disney owning approximately 70% of the newly expanded entity.
-Fubo’s existing management team, led by co-founder and CEO David Gandler will run the new Fubo.
-Fubo and Hulu + Live TV will continue to be available to consumers as separate offerings post-close.
-Fubo has said it expects the deal to close in the fourth quarter of 2025 or the first quarter of 2026.
+On September 30, 2025, stockholders of FuboTV approved a planned merger of the company with Hulu + Live TV to form a larger company that would be controlled by Disney.
+The deal called for Fubo to merge with Hulu + Live TV, a sister platform to the Hulu streaming app, with Disney owning approximately 70% of the newly expanded entity, with Fubo shareholders retaining the rest.
+Fubo's existing management team, led by co-founder and CEO David Gandler would run the new Fubo.
+Fubo and Hulu + Live TV would continue to be available to consumers as separate offerings post-close.
+Fubo said it expected the deal to close in the fourth quarter of 2025 or the first quarter of 2026.
 On October 29, 2025, Disney completed its acquisition of a majority stake in Fubo, which made it the No. 6 pay-television operator in the United States when combined with Hulu + Live TV.
-Disney will control 70% of the new streaming organization, with Fubo shareholders retaining the rest.
-Fubo’s current management team, led by co-founder and CEO David Gandler, will run the merged Fubo and Hulu + Live TV businesses.